KrispyEngineer/Resume-CV/rendercv_output/Piyush_Patil_CV.typ

 #one-col-entry(
-  content: [SDET with 4+ years of experience in automation, API testing, and performance engineering.
-Skilled in building robust Python-based test frameworks using Selenium, Pytest, Locust, and Postman.
-Strong expertise integrating automation into CI\/CD pipelines using Newman and GitHub Actions, including parallel execution and automated rollback mechanisms.
-Experienced in leveraging AI-driven automation generation using Copilot + Playwright MCP.]
+  content: [Skilled Test Engineer with 4+ years of experience ensuring software quality through comprehensive manual and automated testing.
+Expertise in all phases of the SDLC\/STLC, including requirement analysis, test planning, and detailed test case design.
+Proficient in web and API testing using tools like Postman, and experienced in backend validation with SQL.
+Leverages automation skills in Python, Selenium, and Pytest to enhance testing efficiency and integrate quality checks into CI\/CD pipelines \(GitHub Actions\).]
 )